hpe-dev-incubator/hpe-dev-portal/content/blog/mapping-kubernetes-services-to-hpe-ezmeral-container-platform-gateway.md

 ---
-title: Mapping Kubernetes Services to HPE Ezmeral Container Platform Gateway
+title: Mapping Kubernetes Services to HPE Ezmeral Runtime Gateway
 date: 2021-10-26T05:44:07.981Z
 author: Cenz Wong
 authorimage: https://avatars.githubusercontent.com/u/44856918?s=400&u=37bb095377cd6b4ad21c3a7ab8b5afe185a46941&v=4
+tags:
+  - hpe-ezmeral-runtime
 ---

-# Mapping Kubernetes Services to HPE Ezmeral Container Platform Gateway
+**Editor’s Note – NAME CHANGE: HPE Ezmeral Container Platform is now HPE Ezmeral Runtime.** HPE Ezmeral Runtime is a software platform designed to deploy cloud-native and non-cloud-native applications using 100% open source Kubernetes – running on bare-metal or virtualized infrastructure – on-premises, on any cloud, and at the edge.
+For more information on why the name was changed, please click [here](https://community.hpe.com/t5/HPE-Ezmeral-Uncut/HPE-Ezmeral-Container-Platform-is-now-HPE-Ezmeral-Runtime/ba-p/7151720#.YW7nOxrMKM8).

+[Introduction]

-HPE Ezmeral Container Platform comes with Gateway hosts to do the job of Kubernetes orchestrator.
-The Gateway hosts map both the IP address of the Controller host and the private IP endpoints of services running on the Kubernetes node inside the Kubernetes clusters to publicly-accessible IP addresses/ports.
-To know more about the Kubernetes Host, check [this](https://docs.containerplatform.hpe.com/53/reference/universal-concepts/Gateway_Hosts.html#v52_gateway-hosts__logical).
+HPE Ezmeral Runtime (formerly known as HPE Ezmeral Container Platform) comes with one or more gateway hosts.
+A gateway host acts as a proxy server that carries client requests like HPE Ezmeral Runtime UI, REST API calls, Kubernetes API and containerized application service endpoints.
+The Gateway host maps both the IP address of the Controller host and the private IP endpoints of services running on the Kubernetes nodes inside the Kubernetes clusters to publicly-accessible IP addresses/ports.

+To know more about the gateway Host, check out the [HPE Ezmeral Runtime documentation](https://docs.containerplatform.hpe.com/53/reference/universal-concepts/Gateway_Hosts.html#v52_gateway-hosts__logical).